diodechain/website/_posts/2024-06-10-open-approach-to-ztna.md

 - **Enhancing Security through Decentralization:** The decentralized nature of Diode's network mitigates the risks associated with centralized control and single points of failure.

-Diode's (https://diode.io/download#node)[Lite Node] makes it possible for anyone to contribute to the network.
+Diode's [Lite Node](https://diode.io/download#node) makes it possible for anyone to contribute to the network.

 - **Promoting Transparency and Trust:** By using blockchain to anchor key parts of the network definitions, Diode ensures that network participants are tamper-proof and auditable on an application-specific basis, thereby fostering greater trust among users.